2015-2016 Board of Directors and Staff

 Dr. Beverly Everett, Conductor/Music Director

 Since 2005, Dr. Beverly Everett has served as Music Director for the Bemidji Symphony Orchestra.
 Named by the League of American Orchestras as “Clearly one of the most promising in her field,” Everett was one of six conductors in the nation to receive the 2010 “Excellence in Music Education” award by the American Prize.
 In 2009 Dr. Everett was the youngest-ever recipient of the “Friend of the Arts” award in Bemidji, and in 2011 she was awarded a Region 2 Arts/McKnight Career Advancement Fellowship that she used to study with JoAnne Falletta, Music Director of the Buffalo Philharmonic and Virginia Symphony Orchestra.
-Dr. Everett is also Music Director for the Bismarck-Mandan Symphony Orchestra.
+Dr. Everett is also Music Director for the Bismarck-Mandan Symphony Orchestra in North Dakota.

 Everett champions living composers.
 In 2009 she conducted the premiere of “Sacred Vows,” a commissioned work by composer Libby Larsen that celebrated the 70th Anniversary of the Bemidji Symphony Orchestra.
 Larsen said of Everett, “I can tell you without hesitation that Dr. Everett is an ideal Music Director.
 She is deeply gifted as a conductor, she is deeply committed to music as the articulate language of the soul and she is completely dedicated to the place of the Symphony Orchestra in our 21st Century World.”
 In October of 2011 Everett premiered Chris Brubeck’s “Roosevelt In Cowboy Land,” a symphonic portrait commissioned by the Bismarck-Mandan Symphony and featuring Roosevelt scholar Clay Jenkinson as narrator.